I enjoyed Copenhagen way more than I thought I would.

 The harbour is a tourist hotspot with a large selection of restaurants and bars.
 It can get fairly busy during the summer months, so head over early in the day to avoid the crowds.

 Before you leave, stop in at Emmerys on Strandstræde for a Danish pastry.
 It’s a lovely place to eat traditional cinnamon rolls and sip on coffee while you people-watch through the window facing the street.
+If you’re really interested in pastries, you might even want to book a baking Danish pastry workshop!

 See the Little Mermaid and Kastellet